 We stop at a red light and he turns back to scan my face.
 “Are you sure?
 I don’t buy it.
 You’re too bubbly to be someone like that.”

 Someone like that.
 It was the way he said it, and the way I’ve heard it many times before.
 As in, those people who can’t actually handle anything.
-Those people who are too sensitive about everything.
+Those people who are far too sensitive.
 Those people who don’t have a spine.
 Those people who just need to grow up and deal with their lives.
 No, he didn’t want to peg me as one of those people.
 That would be a disservice to me, of course.

-All I wanted to do was to make him understand or prove him wrong about these people, whom I am one of, but instead, all I could say was:
+All I wanted to do was to make him understand or prove him wrong about those people, whom I am one of, but instead, all I could say was: